 Is there an SAT or ACT requirement?

 Yes.
-We prefer a minimum of 20 on the ACT or a 950 on the SAT.
-C of O does not require the writing component for either test.
+Applicants must score at least a 20 composite on the ACT with writing, or a 950 on the SAT.

 What kind of grades do students have to earn in high school?

-We prefer students who have taken the college preparatory course of study and who rank in the top 50% of the class.
+We prefer students who have taken the college preparatory course of study, earned at least a 3.2 grade point average, and who rank in the top 50% of the class.
 We prefer students who have earned above average grades in high school English.
-Please see http://www.dese.mo.gov/divimprove/curriculum/collegeprep/guidelines.pdf.
+Please see http://dhe.mo.gov/policies/hs-core.php .
 The focus of the College toward college prep is geared primarily toward English, math, science, and history/social studies.

 My student’s ACT is below 20?
 Will he be denied?

 Students who score below 20 are not automatically denied.
-We consider all academic information and reference letters when assessing academic fit.
+Although we consider all academic information and reference letters when assessing academic fit, applicants are strongly encouraged to present at least a 20 composite score.
+The average score for entering freshman is consistently 22 or higher.

 My student has a learning or physical disability; what do we do?